 As with anything to do with thermodynamics, the answer is complicated, but there are some solid rules to help shape your thinking.

-Insulate, insulate, insulate, then add more insulation
+Simply put, insulate, insulate, insulate, then add more insulation.

 Both heating and cooling come down to one fundamental problem; how to put heat where you want it and keep it there.
 That means outside in summer and inside in winter.

-An air source heat pump must meet or exceed 15 SEER and 12.5 EER and 8.5 HSPF. in order to qualify for the tax credit.
+An air source heat pump must meet or exceed 15 SEER and 12.5 EER and 8.5 HSPF in order to qualify for the tax credit.
 Package heat pump systems must meet or exceed 14 SEER and 12 SEER and 8 HSPF.

 Window treatments are just about on par with walls for making a difference; even more so if you include doors.

-Once your windows are done think about what you can do to the floor.
-Slabs are hard to change. but there are products for suspended boards which will make a big difference.
+Once your windows are done, think about what you can do to the floor.
+Slabs are hard to change, but there are products for suspended boards which will make a big difference.

 That leaves electricity as the only option which can have zero emissions.
 Switching your electricity supply to Green Power, an accredited and audited scheme which supplies 100% renewable power, means zero emissions electricity any time you want it.
-But how you use it is very important, as all electric heaters are not created equal.
+But how you use it is very important, as not all electric heaters are created equal.

 There are two distinct classes of electric heater; plug-in heaters, and heat-pumps (or reverse cycle air conditioners).